Cloud-Hacks/hacky-greeting-app/README.md

 # Send message with React and Twilio

 This is an example of sending message using React and Twilio.
-It consists of a `whatsappForm` component that communicates with a server endpoint to [send messages via the Twilio REST API](https://www.twilio.com/docs/sms/send-messages).
+It consists of a `whatsappForm` component that communicates with a server endpoint to [send messages via the Twilio REST API](https://www.twilio.com/docs/).

-To see how to build the project yourself, check out the blog post [How to send an SMS from React with Twilio](https://www.twilio.com/blog/send-an-sms-react-twilio).
+To see how to build the project yourself, check out the blog post [How to send an message from React with Twilio](https://www.twilio.com/whatsapp).

 ## Running the project